nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 In our case, producers (sources) and consumers (successor pipelines) of data depend on buffers to make progress.
 If a consumer acquires all buffers to store internal state of e.g., pending windows, the corresponding source can not acquire a buffer anymore.
 Consequently, no new data can be produced for the operator to trigger the window and release its buffers.
-Similarly, when sources take all buffers, the downstream tasks are blocked and cannot release buffers, leading to a deadlock.
+Similarly, when sources take all buffers, the downstream tasks are blocked and can not release buffers, leading to a deadlock.
 In our producer/consumer relationship between sources and successor pipelines, deadlocks need to be avoided (G2).
-By separating an source pool from processing pools, we avoid the deadlock problem between sources and their consumer pipelines (P2).
+By separating a source buffer pool from processing pools, we avoid the deadlock problem between sources and their consumer pipelines (P2).
-A redistribution of these pools based on the requirements of I/O and processing is an optimization that could be applied at a later point (NG4).
+A redistribution of these pools based on the requirements of I/O and processing is an optimization that could be applied at a later point (NG1).

 ### Flow Control
 For flow control (handling speed differences between producer and consumer, and among different producers), the following questions arise with respect to buffers: